 How Long Does Fish Sauce Last

-Let’s talk dates.
+Let’s talk about time periods.
 An unopened bottle of fish sauce should easily last in good quality for a year after the best-by date or 3-4 years after bottling.
 According to Red Boat (again), an opened bottle of fish sauce that’s refrigerated should retain quality for at least a year.
 Of course, it will most likely keep its freshness for much longer.

 |Fish sauce (unopened)||Best by + 1 year|